 Greetings!
 Here is the output of your first job as shown below, you can also view it in plain text, edit or delete the build if you wish to do so.

 Jenkins is an incredibly powerful tool.
-While not as nice to set up and manage as some other build servers, it is incredibly powerful with a lot of flexibility, and to be honest, it’s really hard to complain about an enterprise level build server for free.
+While not as nice to set up and manage as some other build servers, it is incredibly powerful with a lot of flexibility, and to be honest, it’s really hard to complain about an enterprise-level build server for free.
+Jenkins now has some alternatives, that have been gaining traction.
+One such tool is Zuul, with numerous gating configurations such as cross-project testing, cross-project dependencies and testing in parallel, this tool does not let any broken code merge into your main branch.
+Through its ansible integration and multi-repository dependencies like Gerrit, GitHub, GitHub enterprise, Zuul provides flexibility to developers!
+Zuul drives innovation by allowing both halves of a DevOps cycle to focus on their respective strengths.